How to Improve Organic CTR? (Proven Strategies for 2026)

 • For which you are already showing (for featured snippets)

-• New keywords for which that you started showing up since last update (24 hours)
+• New keywords for which you started showing up since the last update (24 hours)

 • Lost keywords

-• New on SERP shows for which keywords Google now started showing featured snippets
+• New on SERP shows for which keywords Google has now started showing featured snippets

 CTR impact organic search rankings